wptrainingteam/what-is-css/README.md

 * Explain the cascading effect
 * Try to then take and complete a quiz
 * Finish with additional resources/reading material.

-> The plan for the lesson.
-Outline form works well.
->
-> _For example:_
->
-> * Talk about what a theme is
-> * Demonstrate how to install and activate a theme
-> * Practice exercises to have participants find and install a theme on their own site

 ## Exercises